 Each subrecipient/grantee signs this annual contract to receive funding and is required to fulfill all obligations within that contract including Title VI compliance and nondiscrimination policies.
-New subrecipients (grantees) are included in the list of all subrecipients in Appendix I and like other subrecipients, the Arts Commission requires that they comply with Title VI like all other subrecipients (grantees).
+New subrecipients (grantees) are included in the list of all subrecipients in Appendix I, List of Identifying Subrecipients and like other subrecipients, the Arts Commission requires that they comply with Title VI like all other subrecipients (grantees).

-For FY21, the TN Arts Commission worked with three (3) vendors/suppliers.
+For FY23, the TN Arts Commission worked with two (2) contractors/vendors.
 None were minority vendors, and none were new (see Appendix C for a list of contractors/vendors).